WordPress.com vs WordPress.org

 For me, the two biggest pros of WordPress.org over WordPress.com are that you can use HTML and install plugins.
 HTML allows you to insert code snippets to keep track of your statistics on a multitude of social sharing sites like Pinterest, and also makes it easy to customize and make small tweaks to the functionality of your site.

-Personally, the ability to install plugins like Google Analytics and WordPress SEO by Yoast are truly the biggest perks.
+Personally, the ability to install plugins like Google Analytics and Yoast SEO are truly the biggest perks.
 While WordPress.com offers its own analytics, they pale in comparison to those Google provides.
 WordPress Site Stats only provides referrers, top posts and page views, clicks, search engine terms, video plays, and total followers, spam, and shares.
 On the other hand, Google Analytics offers these stats in addition to in-depth data on engagement rates, bounce rates, best performing content and length of visits, to name a few.

 When it comes to creating a website for a small business that you plan to grow and expand, WordPress.org is probably your best bet.
 You won’t only have more control over your site, you’ll be able to utilize awesome and free resources to monitor its growth.

 This post was originally published in 2014 and updated in 2021.